mazerunner70/housef3/docs/import-export-implementation-plan.md

 ## Technical Implementation Guide

-This document provides detailed technical guidance for implementing the import/export system described in `import-export-design.md`.
+This document provides detailed technical guidance for implementing the import/export system described in `import-export-design.md` using **FZIP (Financial ZIP) files**.

 ## Code Structure and Organization